 - 4, 6oz Bluehouse Salmon Portions

-- 1 tbsp garlic-ginger-turmeric paste (simply pound 2 garlic cloves, 1/2 inch knob of ginger and a tiny knob of fresh turmeric using mortar & pestle)
+- 1 tablespoon garlic-ginger-turmeric paste (simply pound 2 garlic cloves, ½ inch knob of ginger and a tiny knob of fresh turmeric using mortar & pestle)

 - 2 Thai bird chilies, slit (adjust to taste)

-- 2-3 tbsp yellow curry paste, adjust depending on how strong you like the curry taste
+- 2-3 tablespoon yellow curry paste, adjust depending on how strong you like the curry taste

 - Salt to taste